aahadi/aahadi/README.md

-### Hi there 👋 My name is Alireza Ahadi and I'm a data scientist!
+### Hi there 👋 my name is Alireza Ahadi and I'm a data scientist!
 <h3> My education background </h3>
  2008 BSC in Computer Science <br>
  2013 MSC in Information Technology <br>